Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Perfect fluids in curved backgrounds

-Given that the natural variables are the comoving coordinates, we formulate the action in the comoving/Lagrangian frame.
-Expanding around the equilibrium background $b_0$, the quadratic effective action for the fluid displacement $\pi^I$, with linear coupling to the metric perturbations, reads \begin{widetext}
+We formulate the action in the Eulerian frame.
+Expanding around the equilibrium background, the quadratic effective action for the fluid displacement $\pi^A$, including the linear coupling to metric perturbations, reads \begin{widetext}